Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Splitting and non-separating hypersurfaces

 Proposition \ref{NonSeparating} is a way to construct a new manifold with mean convex boundary.
 This is a good domain to construct (homologically) area-minimizing hypersurfaces.
-Thanks to the structure of stable hypersurfaces in manifolds of non-negative sectional curvature and scalar curvature bounded below that implies parabolicity \cite{OChoCLiDStr22}, we can prove:
+Thanks to the structure of stable hypersurfaces in four dimensional manifolds of non-negative sectional curvature and scalar curvature bounded below by a positive constant that implies parabolicity (cf. \cite{OChoCLiDStr22} and \cite[Theorem 1.2]{OMunJWan22}), we can prove: